APMonitor/begin_java/11-ClassesAndObjects.md

 	}
 }
 ```
-Each time an object is created, it will put in it's values for each of these variables as parameters.
-Whenever a new object is created, it's constructor method is run.
+Each time an object is created, it will put in its values for each of these variables as parameters.
+Whenever a new object is created, its constructor method is run.
 The last thing we have to do is set the values of the instance variables.
 Since the instance variables and the parameters of the constructor have the same names, we can use ```this.``` to tell the instance variables from the parameters.

 ```